locationtech/geowave/README.md

     $ cd geowave-gt
     $ mvn package -Paccumulo-container-singlejar

 This distributable needs to be in the Accumulo classpath on every tablet server.

-Accumulo (in 1.5) leverages the Apache VFSClassloader to provide an easy way to do this in one shot - load dependencies out of HDFS.
-Unfortunately we have a current bug (**GEOWAVE-28**) where the hdfs URI breaks some SPI injection fixes we have in place.
-So until this is addressed you need to distribute this jar (*geowave-gt-0.7.0-accumulo-singlejar.jar*) to each tabled server, on the accumulo classpath ( $ACCUMULO_HOME/lib/ext/  is the default choice ).
+See: [Installtion Page](https://ngageoint.github.io/geowave//installation.html) for more information about deployment.

 ### GeoWave System Integration Test